edwardbirdlab/BALROG-ISO/README.md

 ### 1. What Data Do I Need?

-BALROG-ISO in its current form expects XXX.
-BALROG-ISO in its standard configuration will require XXXGB of RAM.
+BALROG-ISO in its current form expects Illuminia/Aviti paired-end, short-read data.
+BALROG-ISO in its standard configuration will require 100GB of RAM.
 <br />
 <br />
 > [!NOTE]
->**If you would like to run BALROG-ISO with XXX data, feel free to <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.**
+>**If you would like to run BALROG-ISO with long-read data, feel free to <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.**

 ### 2. Dependencies

 All dependencies are managed via Docker Containers and hosted on DockerHub.
-One of the following container runtime software packages will be required:
+In addion to Nextflow, one of the following container runtime software packages will be required:
 <br />
 - Nextflow (>= 23.04.0.5857) - [Install Nextflow](https://www.nextflow.io/docs/latest/install.html)
 - Docker/Singularity/Apptainer - [Install Docker](https://docs.docker.com/engine/install/) - [Install Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) - [Install Apptainer](https://apptainer.org/docs/admin/main/installation.html)